 Under this subcomponent, the Government will procure equipment, drugs, and medical supplies to strengthen the capacity of the selected public health facilities designated for taking a key role in the COVID-19 response.
 This may include the procurement of hospital equipment intensive care unit (ICU) items (e.g. ventilators, patient monitors, bronchoscopes, etc.), also, equipment for non-critical care wards and operating rooms, specialized departments playing critical role in provision of services to COVID-19 patients at the hospital level and also, primary health care settings.
 In addition, minor repairs to selected health facilities, improving their ICUs and increasing availability of isolation rooms also other capacities to enhance their response on COVID-19 will be supported.

 This subcomponent will also transfer funds directly to public and private health facilities that are designated to receive COVID-19 patients to compensate them for idle capacity and ensure standby readiness to provide COVID-19 care.
 It will finance case management and treatment of COVID-19 patients in public and private health facilities by supporting the reimbursement of claims by the SSA for COVID-19-related services.
 To ensure sustainability, consulting services to revise the payment methods for health care services, including setting tariffs for COVID-19 will also be supported.
 Funding will be provided for case management of non-severe cases in nonmedical settings (e.g., hotels temporarily rented for this purpose) for individuals who cannot self-isolate at home, and ambulances to ensure urgent transportation of patients across the hospital network to designated reference facilities.

+Subcomponent 1.3: support the country for COVID-19 vaccination

+This subcomponent provides financing for vaccination.
+The Project will finance procurement of up to 2.5 million doses of vaccines from FDA/EMA approved manufacturers (enclosed in WHO EUL/PQ database) and associated vaccine roll-out needs.
+The Project does not involve activities for developing management system for vaccination as it already exists in the country and its procedures will be adopted for the purpose of COVID-19 vaccination.
+Government of Georgia has already developed the National Plan for COVID-19 Vaccine Deployment, and the National Plan for COVID-19 Vaccine Deployment and Immunization Management Rules.
+Under the Sub-Component, an effective and safe COVID-19 vaccine(s) will be made available, along with supplies and capacities, and including communication that is strategically important for successful attainment of the ambitious goals of the Plan.

 Component 2.
 Enabling Health Measures to Contain the COVID-19 Outbreak through Temporary Income Support for Poor Households and Vulnerable Individuals (EUR 43.8 million – WB; EUR 54.7 - AIIB)

 Subcomponent 2.1: Cash Transfers to Poor and Vulnerable Households